Aptos Analysis for 2025: Can APTOS Compete?

 Main trade-off Great safety ergonomics; smaller network effects than EVM/Solana Similar Move benefits; split mindshare vs Aptos Huge throughput and liquidity; higher hardware/ops demands

 Interpretation: Aptos and Sui both target safe, parallel execution with Move.
 Solana maximizes raw throughput and liquidity gravity.
-Aptos competes by delivering near-Solana UX with fewer foot-guns for asset logic, plus a simpler dev story than Rust for many teams.
+Aptos competes by delivering near-Solana UX with fewer foot-tools for asset logic, plus a simpler dev story than Rust for many teams.

 State of the stack (products & tooling)